kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 Kagi Assistant is a product feature backed by Kagi Search and large language models.

-> Kagi Assistant is currently in closed beta and will be available soon.
+> Kagi Assistant is currently in closed beta and rolled out daily to Ultimate plan membbers.
+Assistant will be available soon for all members.

 ## Assistant Modes